marcopennekamp/lore/spec/02-types.md

 **TODO:** We could make *immutable* list types covariant.

 **TODO:** Maybe introduce a special type for indexed lists, such as `#[A]`, which could be used if fast index-based access is required.
 Since this is mainly for performance reasons, we can add it when the MVL is done.
+(For now, we use Javascript arrays to implement lists, so this is the default anyway.)